Wednesday, December 29, 2010

 1-5-2010:

-We started previously by entering the outlet.
-This time, we entered nearer the source and located what's left of it.
+On our previous attempt, we started by entering the outlet and walking or crawling through all the drains in the area, popping up at various spots well outside the target zone, beyond Denny's on the NE end and even further on the opposite side.
+This time, we entered via a manhole nearer the source and located what's left of it.
 I do not recommend anyone try to find it because it takes a lot of crawling through small tunnels and there's really nothing to see aside from what I have posted here.
-These pictures indicate a combined spring/storm sewer drain which runs below the highway and drains into a creek on the other side.
+Storm drains are pretty boring and all look about the same.
+The following pictures indicate a combined spring/storm sewer drain which runs below the highway and drains into a creek on the other side.

 There was a steady flow of crystal clear water coming from a small tube purpose built and it's evident the designers of this duct accurately calculated the constant flow from its source, evidence that this is in fact the spring and not simply runoff.
 The bright orange of the clay here indicates also that this is groundwater.
 We explored the extent of navigable passages on either side of the highway around this intersection and unfortunately, we must conclude that whatever cave that may have been here is no longer.

-Altogether, this is conclusive evidence of the existence of the real Cave Springs.
+Altogether, this is conclusive evidence of the existence of the historic Cave Springs.
 Occasionally, street names are but a reminder of their long forgotten namesakes.

 Sunday, September 12, 2010